P-Layer-app/download/README.md

 2. This is needed for integration with macOS-aware apps (for example Audio Hijack), so they can detect the current track and progress automatically.
 3. On full playback stop (`Eject`/stop), system now-playing state is cleared.

-## External Now Playing Metadata Files
+## External Now Playing Metadata Files (PRO)

-1. On confirmed start of a music track, P-Layer updates:
+1. On confirmed start of a music track with an active PRO license, P-Layer updates:
    - `~/Music/P-Layer/nowplaying.json`
    - `~/Music/P-Layer/CurrentPlaying.txt`
 2. This is needed for external integrations that read metadata from files: OBS overlays, broadcast automation, and custom scripts.
 3. While break-session items are playing, these files are not overwritten; the last music track remains.
+4. If PRO is not active, `nowplaying.json` and `CurrentPlaying.txt` are cleared (deleted).
-4. Formats:
+5. Formats:
    - `nowplaying.json`
      ```json
      {